 I rejoined Northwood Band in 2019.

 Accepting The Queen's Shilling.
 A chance encounter in a pub in 2007 led to my involvement in the Morris Dancing fraternity; nobody was more surprised at this turn of events than myself.
 Initially I played clarinet, then progressively moved to accordion as I became more proficient.

 Sailing on.
 I lead the bands for Pump House Clog Morris, Watford Circle Dance and Eclectic Musicians, a U3A music performance study group.
-I play accordion in the Friday Folk and DanseHerts bands, clarinet in small ensembles and in Northwood Headquarters Royal Naval Volunteer Band which I rejoined in 2019, and an increasing amount of recorder music in various groups.
+I play accordion in the Friday Folk and DanseHerts bands, clarinet in small ensembles and in Northwood Headquarters Royal Naval Volunteer Band, and an increasing amount of recorder music in various groups.

 Galleys.
 In late 2009 whilst attempting to memorise some Morris music a simplistic French-sounding folk tune came to me unexpectedly.
 Never having written any music in my life I assumed it was a fluke, never to be repeated, but since then over 280 tunes, songs and compositions have arrived.
 Melodies still come out of the blue and also on demand but, not having had a formal musical education, I am now studying the principles of orchestral composition.

 CLM - Classical and Light Music Performance Club.
 I enjoy playing world folk music on accordion and sometimes on recorder or clarinet and much of my creative output is folk-influenced.
 In Watford and its surrounds there are many folk clubs, open mics and other opportunities to play.
 But for my more classically-oriented pieces the outlets are limited although my many kind friends in the folk world seem to welcome almost whatever I play.
 And there is certainly a discussion to be had about where one musical genre ends and another begins.

 turn-and-turn about format.
 At a singaround event one evening in 2014 it